 This doesn’t mean that you’ve to demand a specific amount of money as salary and perks.
 Instead, be a bit flexible because the employer could have genuine constraints in paying you the higher salary that you’re asking for.
 Nevertheless, throwing your bargaining power means that you’re not confident about finding better new jobs and are willing to settle for whatever is on offer.
 Often, employers can exploit this weakness.

 You could consider a taking part-time or temporary new job during a recession.
 Taking such jobs has two distinct advantages.
 Firstly, you’ll have some source of income to meet your household needs, if you’re not working.

 And secondly, if your services are impressive enough, the employer could consider hiring you on a full-time basis either during or after the recession.
-One more benefit you get is learning the latest skills that are necessary for the job market, by working on part-time and temporary jobs.
+One more benefit you get is learning the latest skills that are necessary for the job market, by working part-time and temporary jobs.

-It’s possible to work on two or three part-time jobs during a recession since it would be only for a few hours a day or every week.
+It’s possible to work two or three part-time jobs during a recession since it would be only for a few hours a day or every week.
 This fetches you extra income.
-It’s quite possible that at least one of these employers will go ahead to offer you a full-time job in near future, provided your skills and work are relevant for their business.
+It’s quite possible that at least one of these employers will go ahead to offer you a full-time job in near future, provided your skills and work are relevant to their business.

 Look for Freelancing Jobs

 Look for freelancing jobs to overcome joblessness or to step up your income during a recession.
 That’s because lots of employers lay off staff whose full-time employment isn’t really necessary for their business operations.
 Instead, they look for freelancers that can work on an assignment and project basis for short terms only.
 If your skills match their requirements, you can definitely become a successful freelancer.